slab/delta/README.md

 # Rich Text [![Build Status](https://travis-ci.org/ottypes/rich-text.svg?branch=master)](http://travis-ci.org/ottypes/rich-text) [![Coverage Status](https://img.shields.io/coveralls/ottypes/rich-text.svg)](https://coveralls.io/r/ottypes/rich-text)

 A format for representing rich text documents and changes.
-This format is suitable for [Operational Transform](https://en.wikipedia.org/wiki/Operational_transformation) and defines several functions to support this use case.
+It aimes to be intuitive and human readable with the ability to express any change necessary to deal with rich text.
+A document can also be expressed with this format--as the change from an empty document.

-### Quick Example
+## Quick Example

 ```js
 var delta = new Delta([